Verify Kryptos K4 Yourself

 Gate certainty

-Forward-derived (from public clues)
+Forward-derived (from public data)

 - KRYPTOSA → IDQLNAME: TOSA → NAME is unique across all 358,800 ordered 4-letter sources in the 26-letter alphabet.